-- 610. Studies in Communication (5).
+630 Studies in Fine Arts (5)

 Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in communication, the exact emphasis to be specified at each course offering. - 615.
-Studies in Philosophy (5).
+Period and topic courses in fine arts, the exact emphasis to be specified at each course offering

+634 Studies in Music (5)

 Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
+Period and topic courses in music, the exact emphasis to be specified at each course offering